Queuing Theory: basic examples

 go!(s, 5)

-Finally we realise a classical system with the following parameters:
+Finally, we implement a classical system with the following parameters:

-- the incoming flow of requests has a Poisson distribution
+- the incoming flow of applications has a Poisson distribution

-- the number of servicing servers/request handlers is equal to 1
+- the number of serving servers/request processors is 1

-- service discipline is called FCFS (FIFO) from first in, first served or first in, first out.
+- The service discipline is called FCFS (FIFO) from first come, first served or first in, first out.

 Pkg.add( ["Distributions", "Statistics", "Random"] )

-After installing them in the system, we can simulate M/M/1 LMS using the following algorithm.
+After installing them in the system, we can simulate the M/M/1 CFR using the following algorithm.

 using EventSimulation